PrabhatkrBharti/OptiReview/README.md

-# LengthPR: Peer Review Length Analysis
+# Dynamic Optimization of Peer Review Length Using Information Density Analysis

-This repository contains the research paper titled "Dynamic Optimization of Peer Review Length Using Information Density Analysis".
-The paper explores methods to optimize the length of peer reviews by analyzing the density of information provided.
+This repository contains the code, dataset, and API associated with the research paper titled "Dynamic Optimization of Peer Review Length Using Information Density Analysis."
+The paper investigates strategies to optimize peer review lengths by analyzing the density and quality of the information conveyed.

 ## Abstract